 While variations of these problems have afflicted teams for decades, actually dealing with them requires a more modern approach, especially when you are managing in a more flexible environment (such as with remote workers or job sharers).

-To provide some insight and guidance, we've taken a look at the most common challenges of management today, as well as some practical strategies in dealing with them.
+To provide some insight and guidance, we've taken a look at some of the most common dilemmas for modern leaders, as well as explored some of the practical strategies in dealing with them.

 1. Maintaining Communication

 Strong communication is the bedrock of any functional team; by ensuring your employees feel comfortable communicating with you and with one another, you cultivate a collaborative and, ultimately, more productive environment.
 At all levels, good communication ensures that issues are always resolved and never left to fester.

 Therefore, fostering and maintaining such a culture is one of the biggest challenges faced by managers today.
 Without open dialogue in the office, every other management challenge you face will become exponentially more difficult, so you need to enable constructive feedback, encourage employees to share their thoughts and opinions, and engender a platform (digital or otherwise) that ensures everybody is continually talking to each other.

 2. Resolving Conflict

 Although communication can help negate situations of conflict, eventually, an issue will arise that you will need to step up and resolve.
 Whether it is a personal gripe between individual employees, or as a result of a broader performance problem, you need to address the matter as soon as possible.

 To manage conflict effectively, you need to use all the information available.
 This means putting a process in place where you can listen to everyone that is involved, allowing you to work with your team members to find a positive resolution to the problem.
 Always be on the lookout for ways to improve this process, too, as drawn-out conflict can be hugely detrimental to productivity.